 Senkoji Temple

-Senkoji Temple (千光寺) perches 140 meters above sea level on the middle slope of Mt.
+Senkoji Temple (千光寺) sits 140 meters above sea level on the middle slope of Mt.
 Daiho, offering breathtaking views of Onomichi Port.
 Founded in 806 by the revered Kobo Daishi and later restored by Tada Mitsunaka, this historic temple is home to the famous "Red Hall."
-Built in 1686, the hall is renowned for its unique stage structure and vivid vermilion color.
-The "Red Hall," along with the "Tama-no-Iwa" rock and the "Bell Tower," part of the "100 Soundscapes of Japan to be Preserved," are key symbols of the temple.
+Built in 1686, the hall is renowned for its unique stage-like structure and vivid vermilion color.
+The Red Hall, along with the "Tama-no-Iwa" rock and the Bell Tower—recognized as one of the "100 Soundscapes of Japan to be Preserved"—are key symbols of the temple.
 The resonating sound of the Bell Tower is a must-hear experience.

-Senkoji Temple is not only a place of beauty but also a cultural landmark, inspiring writers like Fumiko Hayashi, who famously described the red temple tower in her wanderings.
+Senkoji Temple is not only a place of beauty but also a cultural landmark, inspiring writers like Fumiko Hayashi, who famously described the red temple tower in her travels.
 Visitors can enjoy a spiritual experience while taking in panoramic views of Onomichi and the surrounding landscape.
 The combination of history, natural beauty, and architectural splendor makes Senkoji Temple a must-visit destination in Onomichi.

 Hours and Fees